Home Cooking Tips: How To Cook Like A Pro

 3. Storing Fruits and Vegetables

 The best meals are prepared when food is bought from the market, and it’s cooked immediately.
 In a perfect world, that would be a possibility, but considering that you have a busy schedule, you have to place some produce in the refrigerator.
 Some farm produce is best when stored in a ceramic pot rather than in the fridge.
+But if you don’t have a pot at home, storing cabbage in the freezer and other vegetables would still work.

 Always learn the best ways to store your fruits, for example, never place tomatoes, shallots, onions, garlic, hard squashes, potatoes, corn, stone fruit, pineapples, and melons in a refrigerator, lest you risk destroying the flavor when cooking.